 As we begin this Advent and the liturgical season — we turn to the Gospel of Mark.
 It is the shortest of the gospels, and the oldest, written around 70 AD.

 Today we listen to Mark 13, which comes close to the end of Mark.
 Next week, in Mark 1, we’ll consider the Advent figure of John the Baptist.

-Our Advent waiting pays attention to a world in all of its wonder and mindful of those in great need.
+Advent is a time of waiting.
+We wait in an incomplete world — mindful of all of its wonder and most especially those in great need.

-As I was attentively listening to last evening Christmas Concert at Santa Catalina, I was brought back to the memory of teaching high school in New Jersey, so many years ago.
+As I was attentively listening to last evening’s Christmas Concert at Santa Catalina, I was brought back to the memory of teaching high school in New Jersey, so many years ago.

 Seton Hall Preparatory also had an annual Christmas concert for families, faculty, and staff.
 That year I was teaching sophomore Religion, and I had a young man in my class who was an excellent student, played on the football team, as I recall.

-At that Christmas concert, much to my surprise and delight, this second-year student went onto the stage, and to the grand piano, and played a selection from Chopin.
+At that Christmas concert, much to my surprise, this second-year student went onto the stage and to the grand piano where he played a Chopin selection.
 He wowed the audience!

 Later at the reception, I told Sean’s parents I did not realize from my classroom experience, how gifted their son was – as a musician — and now hearing him at the piano.
 How would I know, until I heard him play so wonderfully?